plotly/dash-core-components/CONTRIBUTING.md

     * In the description, link to the PR and any relevant issue(s)
     * Pin the topic so that it appears at the top of the forum for two weeks
     * For a good example, see the [Confirmation Modal announcement][]

-## Updating Plotly.js

-1. Download the latest plotly.js from the cdn: `$ wget https://github.com/plotly/plotly.js/releases/tag/v1.49.1`
-2. Update `dash_core_components/__init__.py` plotly.js `external_url`
-3. Update `CHANGELOG.md` with links to the releases and a description of the changes.
-The message should state (see the existing `CHANGELOG.md` for examples):
-    * If you're only bumping the patch level, the heading is "Fixed" and the text starts "Patched plotly.js".
-Otherwise the heading is "Updated" and the text starts "Upgraded plotly.js"
-    * The new plotly.js version number, and the PR in which this was done
-    * All major or minor versions included, with links to their release pages and a summary of the major new features in each.
-If there are multiple minor/major releases included, be sure to look at all of their release notes to construct the summary.
-Call minor versions "feature" versions for the benefit of users not steeped in semver terminology.
-    * All patch versions included, with links to their release pages and a note that these fix bugs
-4. When bumping the dcc version, a plotly.js patch/minor/major constitutes a dcc patch/minor/major respectively as well.

 ## Financial Contributions